 Memorial Benches and Picnic Tables

-The Land Trust’s redwood benches and composite picnic tables can be placed at appropriate locations on many Land Trust properties for a donation of $10,000.
+The Land Trust’s redwood benches and composite picnic tables can be placed at appropriate locations on many Land Trust properties.
 An engraved metal plaque will be affixed recognizing the tribute.

 While the memory is eternal, the lifespan of picnic tables and benches is not, and they have an expected lifespan of 15-20 years.
 When that time elapses, we offer families the opportunity to renew the tribute at our current replacement cost.